 In determining how a Medicaid applicant's income affects his or her eligibility for nursing home coverage, most states use what is known as the "medically needy" or "spend-down" approach.
 These states allow the applicant to spend down their income on their care until they reach the state's income standard for eligibility, at which point Medicaid will begin covering their care.
 In this way, those with incomes that exceed Medicaid's thresholds can still qualify if they have high medical expenses, assuming they meet Medicaid's other requirements.

 But some states set a hard limit on the income permissible to qualify for Medicaid -- no spend-down is allowed.
-In these states, known as "income cap" states, eligibility for Medicaid benefits is barred if the nursing home resident's income exceeds $2,199 a month (for 2015), unless the excess income above this amount is paid into a "(d)(4)(B)" or "Miller" trust.
+In these states, known as "income cap" states, eligibility for Medicaid benefits is barred if the nursing home resident's income exceeds $2,199 a month (for 2016), unless the excess income above this amount is paid into a "(d)(4)(B)" or "Miller" trust.
 If you live in an income cap state and require more information on such trusts, consult an elder law specialist in your state.
-The income cap states as of this writing are: Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Iowa, Kentucky, Louisiana, Mississippi, Nevada, New Mexico, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas and Wyoming.
+The income cap states as of this writing are: Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Iowa, Kentucky, Louisiana, Mississippi, Nevada, New Mexico, New Jersey, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, and Wyoming.

 For Medicaid applicants who are married, the income of the healthy spouse living in the community (the “community spouse”) is not counted in determining the Medicaid applicant's eligibility.
 Only income in the applicant's name is counted in determining his or her eligibility.
 Thus, even if the community spouse is still working and earning, say, $5,000 a month, she will not have to contribute to the cost of caring for her spouse in a nursing home if he is covered by Medicaid.